-The project area included a section Harris Creek, tributary to the Snoqualmie River, where a partial barrier culvert blocked 5.43 miles of vital upstream spawning and rearing habitat for coho, cutthroat, bull trout, and steelhead.
+The project area included a section Harris Creek, tributary to the Snoqualmie River in western Washington State, where a partial barrier culvert blocked 5.43 miles of vital upstream spawning and rearing habitat for coho, cutthroat, bull trout, and steelhead.
 By interrupting habitat connectivity, even a single barrier can have a disproportionately large impact on the abundance and resiliency of wild fish populations.

 Man-made barriers to fish migration have significant impacts on wild fish; limiting distribution, reducing access to spawning and rearing habitats, and disrupting the spatial habitat complexity historically available to fish populations.
 Whether for resident species that spend their entire lives in one watershed, or migratory species that travel thousands of miles, instream barriers compromise a populations’ ability to weather environmental uncertainties.
 Evolutionary fitness of the entire population is weakened when barriers restrict gene flow, creating small, isolated sub-groups that can suffer from inbreeding.